Solar Panel System After 20 Years — What Now? Options, Costs, and Outlook for Owners

 Crystalline solar modules are primarily recycled into glass (about 70% by weight), aluminum (frames, approx. 10%), copper (cables and connectors), silicon (solar cells), and small amounts of silver.
 Specialized recycling companies achieve recovery rates of 80 to 85%, while state-of-the-art processes can exceed 95%.

 The right choice depends on four factors: the condition of the system, your own electricity consumption, the size of your roof, and your willingness to invest.
 A professional system inspection—which costs between €300 and €2,000—is the foundation of any decision.
-From there, the most cost-effective option can usually be clearly identified.
+Afterward, the most economically viable option can usually be clearly identified.

 | Situation | Recommended option | Main advantage |